 - Receives a notice that the vote has been accepted.

-Digital ID, i.e. digi-ID is a document, which allows identifying a person in the electronic environment and giving digital signature.
-Digi-ID looks like an ID card, but without a user’s photo it can only be used over the Internet.
+Digital ID, i.e. digi-ID, is a document which allows identifying a person in the electronic environment and giving digital signature.
+Digi-ID looks like an ID card, but without a user’s photo, and it can only be used over the Internet.

 Stages of I-voting and means in using digi-ID are similar to the ones used with ID card.

-This method was used for the first time during 2011 elections to the Riigikogu.
+This method was used for the first time during the 2011 elections to the Riigikogu.